8 Potential Causes of Bloodshot Eyes in Dogs

 Treatment

 If your dog suffers from dry eye syndrome, your vet might prescribe artificial tears to help induce tear production and lubricate their eyes.
+They may also prescribe antibiotic eye drops or immunosuppressant drugs, depending on the cause.

 When to See a Veterinarian